hannobraun/radish/README.md

 ## About

-A skeleton project that helps me to get started quickly with new projects.
+This is a skeleton project that helps me to get started quickly with new browser game projects.
+It uses HTML5 technology (specifically canvas) with [CoffeeScript](http://coffescript.org) for the programming language.

-A bit too rough for public consumption but useful enough for me.
-Refinement and documentation might happen or maybe not.
+This repository provides some base code (you could call it a framework), as well as infrastructure for developing and deploying your game.

+Feel free to use this, if you feel that it helps you with your game, although all of this might still be a bit too rough for public consumption.

 ## Get started

+To create a game, just clone the repository and start filling in the blanks.
+If any of the base code is not to your liking, feel free to modify it or just replace it outright.

 Prepare the repository: